 Tiger Woods faces a wrongful death lawsuit after a 24-year-old employee at the golfer’s flagship restaurant crashed his car after being served alcohol while working as a bartender.
 According to a CBS news report, Woods is being sued along with his girlfriend Erica Herman and his Woods Jupiter Corporation, which runs the restaurant in Jupiter, Florida.

-The lawsuit, which was filed this week, alleges that the employees, management and owners of The Woods restaurant over-served alcohol to Nicolas Immesberger who they knew was suffering from alcoholism.
-The suit, filed by Immesberger’s parents, says the defendants not only ignored Immesberger’s alcoholism, but fueled it by serving him alcohol to the point of severe intoxication and then sending him out to his car to drive home.
+The lawsuit, which was filed this week, alleges that the employees, management, and owners of The Woods restaurant over-served alcohol to Nicolas Immesberger who they knew were suffering from alcoholism.
+The suit, filed by Immesberger’s parents, says the defendants not only ignored Immesberger’s alcoholism but fueled it by serving him alcohol to the point of severe intoxication and then sending him out to his car to drive home.
 Immesberger crashed his vehicle and died on Dec.
-10, 2018 after leaving the restaurant.
+10, 2018, after leaving the restaurant.

 Fatal DUI Crash

-The lawsuit alleges that Herman, restaurant’s general manager, and Woods, knew Immesberger were aware of his alcohol abuse issues adding that the couple were drinking with Immesberger just a few nights before the fatal crash.
+The lawsuit alleges that Herman, the restaurant’s general manager, and Woods, knew Immesberger was aware of his alcohol abuse issues adding that the couple was drinking with Immesberger just a few nights before the fatal crash.
 Woods called the incident “a terrible night, a terrible ending” and said he and his girlfriend “feel bad” for the family.
-The complaint states Immesberger finished his shift at the restaurant at 3 p.m.
+The complaint states that Immesberger finished his shift at the restaurant at 3 p.m.
 He stayed around to drink for another three hours before he got in his car and crashed it while driving home.